Lyver Trophy (Notice of Race 2021)

 2 days of racing off the Mersey off New Brighton

-Isle of Man Midnight Race – ‘Midnight Race’ (cancelled for 2021)
+Isle of Man Midnight Race – ‘Midnight Race’ (Notice of Race)

-The Isle of Man Midnight race has a proud heritage, which celebrated its 100th race in 2019.
+The Isle of Man Midnight race has a proud heritage, which celebrated its 100th race in 2019 is back for 2022.
+Entrants will race from Liverpool to Douglas Bay departing 15:00 17th June 2022.

 Three Peaks Challenge